 What do you think?
 Leave us a comment below.

 Oh, and if you ARE ever traveling you have a couple options to know the laws.
 First, I suggest you download our very own Concealed Carry App (Android) (Apple).
 We do our best to update the laws in all 50 states.
-You can also buy the latest version of the Traveler's Guide (currently on sale as of this writing) which gives a broad overview of the laws in the states.
+You can also buy the latest version of the Legal Boundaries Travel Book (currently on sale as of this writing) which gives a broad overview of the laws in the states.